knative/func/docs/reference/func_deploy.md

 ### Options

 ```
       --build string[="true"]   Build the function. [auto|true|false].
-[Env: $FUNC_BUILD] (default "auto")
+(Env: $FUNC_BUILD) (default "auto")
-  -b, --builder string          builder to use when creating the underlying image.
+  -b, --builder string          Builder to use when creating the function's container.
 Currently supported builders are "pack" and "s2i". (default "pack")
-      --builder-image string    The image the specified builder should use; either an as an image name or a mapping. ($FUNC_BUILDER_IMAGE)
+      --builder-image string    Specify a custom builder image for use by the builder other than its default. ($FUNC_BUILDER_IMAGE)
   -c, --confirm                 Prompt to confirm all configuration options (Env: $FUNC_CONFIRM)
   -e, --env stringArray         Environment variable to set in the form NAME=VALUE.
 You may provide this flag multiple times for setting multiple environment variables.
 To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
-  -t, --git-branch string       Git branch to be used for remote builds (Env: $FUNC_GIT_BRANCH)
+  -t, --git-branch string       Git revision (branch) to be used when deploying via a git repository (Env: $FUNC_GIT_BRANCH)
-  -d, --git-dir string          Directory in the repo where the function is located (Env: $FUNC_GIT_DIR)
+  -d, --git-dir string          Directory in the repo to find the function (default is the root) (Env: $FUNC_GIT_DIR)
   -g, --git-url string          Repo url to push the code to be built (Env: $FUNC_GIT_URL)
   -h, --help                    help for deploy
   -i, --image string            Full image name in the form [registry]/[namespace]/[name]:[tag]@[digest].
 This option takes precedence over --registry.
 Specifying digest is optional, but if it is given, 'build' and 'push' phases are disabled.
 (Env: $FUNC_IMAGE)
   -n, --namespace string        Deploy into a specific namespace.
-Will use function's current namespace by default if already deployed.
+Will use function's current namespace by default if already deployed, and the currently active namespace if it can be determined.
 (Env: $FUNC_NAMESPACE) (default "default")
   -p, --path string             Path to the project directory.
 Default is current working directory (Env: $FUNC_PATH)
-      --platform string         Target platform to build (e.g. linux/amd64).
+      --platform string         Optionally specify a specific platform to build for (e.g. linux/amd64).
+(Env: $FUNC_PLATFORM)
-  -u, --push                    Push the function image to registry before deploying (Env: $FUNC_PUSH) (default true)
+  -u, --push                    Push the function image to registry before deploying.
+(Env: $FUNC_PUSH) (default true)
-  -r, --registry string         Registry + namespace part of the image to build, ex 'ghcr.io/myuser'.
-The full image name is automatically determined.
+  -r, --registry string         Container registry + registry namespace. (ex 'ghcr.io/myuser').
+The full image name is automatically determined using this along with function name.
 (Env: $FUNC_REGISTRY)
       --remote                  Trigger a remote deployment.
-Default is to deploy and build from the local system: $FUNC_REMOTE)
+Default is to deploy and build from the local system (Env: $FUNC_REMOTE)
 ```

 ### Options inherited from parent commands